nasa/Common-Metadata-Repository/ingest-app/docs/api.md

 The task information of all granule bulk update tasks that has been applied on a provider can be retrieved by sending an HTTP GET request to `%CMR-ENDPOINT%/providers/<provider-id>/bulk-update/granules/status`

 This returns a list of: name, task id, created-at, status (IN_PROGRESS or COMPLETE), a status message, and the original request JSON body.
+The list is ordered by task id, in descending order so that the newest update will show up on the top.

 The supported response formats are application/xml and application/json.
 The default is application/xml.